Key sources of real estate law include:

 Moreover, the COVID-19 pandemic instigated legislative interventions in favour of both lessors and lessees in 2020 and 2021, which, however, are no longer in effect.
 Instead, new extraordinary measures have been adopted to lessen the impact of the current inflation and energy crisis (see 6.5 Rent Variation).

 Typical terms of a commercial lease agreement include the following.

-COVID-19 clauses have emerged, mostly as a special incarnation of force majeure clauses, specifying whether the lessee’s obligation to pay rent will or will not be suspended, if public health regulations prevent them from using the premises for the purposes of their business.
+During the pandemic, COVID-19 clauses emerged, mostly as a special incarnation of force majeure clauses, specifying whether the lessee’s obligation to pay rent would or would not be suspended, if public health regulations prevent them from using the premises for the purposes of their business.

 Rent review clauses, whereby the rent is brought in line with the property’s current market value through real estate appraisal, are not particularly popular (especially for shorter leases), since they result in additional costs for both parties and a mutual agreement on the new rental price is not guaranteed.

 Furthermore, the GCC entitles each of the parties to request that the rent be adjusted by the competent court, if the balance of the lease contract has been disrupted by a material change of circumstances (eg, a significant increase or decrease in the property’s market value), a tool widely utilised in the past decade of financial crisis in Greece.